higherkindness/mu-scala/microsite/src/main/docs/index.md

 Specifically, Mu helps you to build [gRPC] servers and clients based on either [Avro] or [Protobuf] protocol definitions.

+## Scala versions

+Mu is available for Scala 2.13 and 3.x.

+However, Avro support for Scala 3 should be considered *experimental*.
+It relies on a milestone release of Avro4s with several known issues.
+For example, fields with default values are not supported properly, and enum fields are not supported at all.

 [Avro]: https://avro.apache.org/
 [FS2]: https://github.com/typelevel/fs2
 [gRPC]: https://grpc.io/